raihan2bd/Todo-List/README.md

 > This is A simple but effective and responsive (mobile first) Microverse exercize project.
 >
-> **o-do list** is a tool that helps to organize your day.
+> **To-do list** is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.

 ## 🛠 Built With <a name="built-with"></a>